bhavitrab/prompt-engineering-EX-01/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Step 7: Finalize and Export 7.1 Format the report professionally 7.2 Export as PDF or desired format 7.3 Prepare a brief presentation if required (optional)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+Introduction:

+Artificial Intelligence (AI) has evolved from rule-based systems to data-driven learning models.
+Generative AI is a modern paradigm that allows machines not only to analyze data but also to create new and meaningful content.
+This experiment aims to study the principles, architectures, and real-world applications of Generative AI and LLMs.

+Key Characteristics:

+Ability to generate original content

+Learns from large-scale datasets

+Uses probabilistic and deep learning approaches

 Output
 Result